-Shop revenues are recognized when merchandise is sold and are presented net of operating expenses.
+Shop revenues are recognized when merchandise is sold and are presented net of operating expenses on the statements of revenues and expenses and changes in net assets - modified cash basis.

 Student Loans Awarded

 The Foundation provides interest-free loans to qualified students for post-secondary education.
 The outstanding loans are presented on the Statement of Assets, Liabilities and Net Assets - Modified Cash Basis as student loan receivables.